Board of Directors

 Candidate Selection Criteria

 Applicants must be owners in good standing at the Wedge Community Co-ops as of the day of application.
-Current board members or employees of another Minnesota grocery co-op will not be considered.
+Current TCCP staff, and board members or employees of another Minnesota grocery co-op will not be considered.
 Twin Cities Co-op Partners has an ongoing commitment to the principles and practices of diversity and inclusiveness.
 People from all backgrounds and experiences are encouraged to apply.
 Our employment practices are in accordance with the laws that prohibit discrimination against qualified individuals on the basis of race, color, creed, religion, national origin, sex, sexual orientation, gender identity or expression, genetic information, disability, age, marital status, familial status, veteran status, citizenship, pregnancy, membership or activity in a local human rights commission, status with regard to public assistance, or any other status category by applicable law.

 Timeline

-June 1-30: Applications Open
+June: Applications Open

 July: Candidate Interviews